stratapp/stratapp-website/_features/designed-around-what-you-know.md

 title: designed around what you already know
 hero_image: "/uploads/01-1.png"
 seo_title: strategy software you already know and understand
-seo_description: Strategy software you already know and understand, you do not need to learn new management practices, methodologies or terms.
+seo_description: 'Strategy software you already know and understand, you do not need to learn new management practices, methodologies or terms.
+Out of the box you''ll love #stratapp.'
 date: 2019-06-26T14:00:00.000+00:00
 feature_image: ''
-slug: strategy-software-you-already-understand
+slug: strategy software you already know and understand

 ---
 With #stratapp, you do not need to learn new management practices, methodologies or terms.